 Why is asymmetric information an obstacle for international trade?

 People know less about people in other countries and their cultures and behaviors.
 Therefore, consumers can assess foreign vendors not as good and accurate as they can assess their compatriots.

-Consumers (also German) do not trust foreign (e.g., eastern European) vendors
+(E.g., German) potential customers do not trust foreign (e.g., Eastern European) vendors

-Demanders know less about the products and the aspects of the products when offered by a foreign vendor.
-For example, demanders do not know how safe a product is and how honest the foreign vendor is about the safety of the product since they do not know as much about the foreign culture as they know about their native culture.
-For example, the demander has it more difficult to assess, how important safety is the foreign culture or the foreign vendor, and how accurate outgoing checks are conducted.
-Furthermore, consumers perceive a higher risk at the process of the trade itself if the trading partner is in another less familiar country.
+Potential customers know less about the trustworthiness of the business the products and the aspects of the products when offered by a foreign vendor.
+For example, they do not know how safe a product is and more importantly how honest the foreign vendor is about the safety of the product since they do not know as much about the foreign culture as they know about their native culture.
+Potential customers (especially consumers and small businesses) perceive a higher risk at the process of the trade itself if the trading partner is in another less familiar country.

 As a result, the lack of knowledge, about the other culture and unknown behavior patterns, ultimately leads to a business obstacle.
 The potential customers cannot determine whether the foreign vendor is good (trustworthy) or bad (not trustworthy), just as with the lemon theory from Akerlof.
 Moreover, the difference in the standard of living might provoke the concern of consumers in wealthier countries that vendors in poorer countries could try to scam them (that they try to get money desperately).